 Practical report and presentation (individual or in small groups): 20%;

-The minimum score of each of the written exams is 5.0.
+The minimum score of the written exam is 5.0.

-Lecture material and additional reading will be available on MyPortal and Blackboard.
+Lecture material and additional reading will be available on MyPortal and Brightspace.

 A comprehensive reader will be provided on the lectures and a handbook to the practical.